jamesward/play2bars/ARTICLE.md

 You should see a list of the `Bar` objects you've created serialized as JSON.

-Because Squeryl is not integrated into the Play Framework, database transactions need to be explicitly started.
-This is done by first starting a transaction with the `inTransaction` Squeryl function.
-Within the bounds of the transaction, all of the `Bar` entities are retrieved from the database.
+As mentioned previously, the transaction needs to be explicityl started with the `inTransaction` Squeryl function, even when selecting values from the database.
+Then within the bounds of the transaction, all of the `Bar` entities are retrieved from the database.

 The syntax of the query demonstrates the power of Squeryl’s type-safe query language and the power of Scala to create DSLs.
 The `from` function takes the type-safe reference to the table as the first parameter.
 This is like the SQL `from` keyword.
 The second parameter is a function that takes the table to query as a parameter and then specifies what to do on that table, in this case a `select`.
 The `from` returns an iterable object which is set to the `bars` immutable val.
 Then the `Json.generate` method iterates through the `bars` retrieved from the database and returns them.
 The `json` val is then returned in a `Ok` (200 response) with the content type set to `application/json` (the value of `JSON`).